-Entity Responsible for Verification:

-ODP

-Frequency of Verification:

-At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODI New providers may be qualified more frequently depending on which monitoring cycle they are assigned. ·.
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+New providers may be qualified more frequently depending on which monitoring cycle they are assigned.

-State laws, regulations and policies referenced in the sp pecification are readily available to CMS upon request through
+State laws, regulations and policies referenced in the speci fication are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applications of the medicaid agency or the operating agency (if applications). able).

-Service Type: Other Service

-As provided in 42 CFR §440.180(b)(9), the State requespecified in statute.
-Service Title: ests the authority to provide the following additional service not
+the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

+specified in statute.

 Service Title:

 Career Planning

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 03 Supported Employment 03030 career planning

 Category 2: Sub-Category 2: